Cardinals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and Nolan Arenado are the hottest hitters on the Chicago White Sox and St. Louis Cardinals, who play on Saturday at Guaranteed Rate Field, at 2:10 PM ET.
+The St. Louis Cardinals and Nolan Arenado hit the field at Guaranteed Rate Field against Andrew Vaughn and the Chicago White Sox on Sunday.

-Oddsmakers list the White Sox as -115 favorites on the moneyline, while giving the underdog Cardinals -105 moneyline odds to win.
-The over/under is 8 runs for the game (with -115 odds to go over and -105 odds to go under).
+Bookmakers list the White Sox as -130 favorites on the moneyline, while giving the underdog Cardinals +105 moneyline odds to win.
+The over/under for the game is set at 9 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.